muskan18/TechHub/README.md

     - [Api to access technical jokes](https://official-joke-api.appspot.com/random_joke)

-# to see the live demo of the website
+# To see the live demo of the website

 [Click Here !...](https://muskan18.github.io/TechHub/)